qiskit-advocate/qamp-general/README.md

 ## What is QAMP?

-Qiskit Advocate Mentorship Program (QAMP) is a program focused on bring new contributors into Qiskit open source software development where Qiskit advocates work on a 3-month projects under the guidance of mentors.
+Qiskit Advocate Mentorship Program (QAMP) is a program focused on bringing new contributors into Qiskit open source software development where Qiskit Advocates work on a 3-month projects under the guidance of mentors.

 ## Application

-Link to the application form is shared in the `#qiskit-advocates` channel on Qiskit Slack workspace (only accessible to Qiskit advocates)
+Link to the application form is shared in the `#qiskit-advocates` channel on Qiskit Slack workspace (only accessible to Qiskit Advocates)

 ## Project Deliverables